 It is a day when we express our deep gratitude to those who generously open doors for our students in need.
 We celebrate the students, many of whom have risen above great odds to pursue their college degree.
 We acknowledge that without the help of donor support, the dreams of a higher education and a better future may not have been possible.

-“This event is truly the highlight of our year and represents what we are all about,” said Dean Iman Hakim.
+“This event is truly the highlight of our year and represents what we are all about,” said Iman Hakim, dean and professor of the UA Zuckerman College of Public Health.
 “Matching the passion of our donors with our students that have a dream to earn a degree and make an impact on the world through public health.”

-Degree/Concentration: MPH, Family and Child Health
+Degree/Concentration: MPH – Family and Child Health– Global Healthstrong>

 Award: Zuckerman Native American Scholarship

-Degree/Concentration: MPH, Health Behavior Health Promotion
+Degree/Concentration: MS/PhD – Health Behavior Health Promotion